tlc033/n8n-installer/README.md

   2.  **Delay in applying the new certificate:** There might also be a short delay before the newly obtained certificate from Let's Encrypt is fully applied and recognized by all systems.
 - **Solution:** This is usually a temporary issue and resolves itself.
 Give it some time.
 If the warning persists for more than 24 hours, check your Caddy logs for any errors related to certificate acquisition and ensure your DNS settings are correctly pointing your domain to the server's IP address.
 You can also try clearing your browser's cache or using an incognito/private window to re-check.

-### Supabase Issues

-- **Supabase Pooler Restarting:** If the `supabase-pooler` component keeps restarting, follow the instructions in [this GitHub issue](https://github.com/supabase/supabase/issues/30210#issuecomment-2456955578).
-- **Supabase Analytics Startup Failure:** If the `supabase-analytics` component fails to start after changing your Postgres password, you might need to reset its data. **Warning: This will delete your Supabase database data.
-Proceed with extreme caution and ensure you have backups if needed.** The technical step involves deleting the `supabase/docker/volumes/db/data` folder.
-- **Supabase Service Unavailable:** Ensure your Postgres database password does not contain special characters like "@".
-Other special characters might also cause issues.
-If services like n8n report they cannot connect to Supabase, and other diagnostics seem fine, this is a common cause.

 ### General Issues

 - **VPN Conflicts:** Using a VPN might interfere with downloading Docker images.
 If you encounter issues pulling images, try temporarily disabling your VPN.